 - Serve hot or cold.
 Garish with some fresh orange slices, cinnamon sticks, or more cranberries.

-You want your family get together to be easy, simple, and *less* pressure?
-Make this cider.
+If you want your family get together to be easy, simple, and less pressure…make this cider.
 It never disappoints and makes your apartment smell like Pottery Barn with Ikea furniture, meaning it definitely smells fancier than it is.